costa-gabriele/ambiente/README.md

 ### Note

-A demo of these functionalities can be found in the page `/_/demo`.
+A demo of these functionalities can be found in the page `_/demo`.

 Notice that the syntax of both placeholders and tags is intended to maintain a valid HTML document.
-An .html file that contains placholders and tags can be opened with a web browser to see a previerw of the page; the tags are ignored since they are inside comments, and placeholders will be showed literally.
+An .html file that contains placholders and tags can be opened with a web browser to see a preview of the page; the tags are ignored since they are inside comments, and placeholders will be showed literally.

 ## Routes

+The .htaccess file redirects every request to the router file `private/admin/router.php` (this is the default behavior, but the web server configuration file can be edited to redirect only certain kinds of requests).

+The routes are managed by the the class `_\Navigation\Route` in the directory `private/classes/_/Navigation`.
+The main methods to set up a route are:

+- `addPage(pageName, requestURIs)`
+Creates a route for a page.
+The name of the page, to be passed as the first argument, is the path relative to `public/pages/`, without any file extension.
+The second argument is optional, and it's an array of the URIs that are to be mapped to the page; if it's not provided, the default URI is used, which is the page name appended to the URI root for page requests, defined by the global constant PAGE_URI_ROOT in `private/config/params`.
+The default root is the base URL of the website.
+So for example, to set up a route for the page `www.site.org/about/`, the command would be `Route::addPage('about')`.
+This maps the URI to the file `public/pages/about.php` and also sets up routes for the files in `public/views/about`.

+- `addWebService(pageName, requestURIs)`
+Creates a route for a web service.
+The name of the web service, to be passed as the first argument, is the path relative to `public/ws/`, without any file extension.
+The second argument is optional, and it's an array of the URIs that are to be mapped to the page; if it's not provided, the default URI is used, which is the web service name appended to the URI root for web service requests, defined by the global constant WS_URI_ROOT in `private/config/params`.
+The default root is obtained appending `ws` to the base URL of the website.
+So for example, to set up a route for the web service `www.site.org/web-service`, the command would be `Route::addWebService('web-service')`.
+This maps the URI to the file `public/ws/web-service.php`.

+- `addPattern(requestURIPattern, destinationPath)`
+Creates a rule that maps all the requests that match the pattern provided as the first argument, to the path provided as the second argument.
+Regular expressions group captures can be used in defining these rules: for example, `Route::addPattern('ruleDir/' . '(.+)', 'ruleDir/route/' . '$1')` would map `www.site.org/ruleDir/test` to  `www.site.org/ruleDir/route/test`.

 ## Other functionalities

+### Web services
+The class `_\Network\WebService` provides useful methods to create a web service controller.
+See for example the demo webservice `public/ws/_/demo/loadFiles.php`.